edytaniedzialkowska-dev/Community-Library-For-Wrapper-Offline/README.md

 # Community Library Project (by Jacob2010)

 Since GoAnimate Getting a Removed Community Library On July 31st, 2013 For Some Reason The All!
 And, The Community Library Project And Like FlashThemes, And Wrapper Offline 2.0.0 and 2.0.1!
-So, I'm Community Library Project For FlashThemes For Some Reason, Also, Wrapper Online Diamond Got Hacked and Ransomware For Some Reason The All!
+Also, If You Want Download On Community Library On Wrapper Offline 2.0.1 and 2.0.0?
+So, I'm Community Library Project For FlashThemes For Some Reason, So, Wrapper Online Diamond Got Hacked and Ransomware For Some Reason The All!
 And So, Wrapper Online Diamond Replaced WrapperTube For No Reason The All!

 # How To Get Community Library In Wrapper Offline 2.0.0 and 2.0.1!